Year of the Novel

 Phase Two: Muscles, guts, flesh and blood

 Phase two is all about putting flesh on the bones of your novel, giving your story depth and force and vigour by looking at structure, style and theme, and going deeper with character, voice and plot.
+As we approach the year’s half-way mark we’ll also talk about how to stay focussed and motivated to see this thing through to the end.

 1. Workshopping what needs to be done